dosemu2/dosemu2/doc/README.txt

    F:, and use "SYS F:" at the DOS prompt.
 The DOSEMU-HOWTO explains how to manipulate it using mtools.

-   Starting with dosemu-0.99.8, there is a more convenient method
-   available: you just can have a Linux directory containing all what you want to have under your DOS C:.
-Copy your IO.SYS, MSDOS.SYS or what ever to that directory (e.g. DOSEMU_LIB_DIR/bootdir), set
+   You can also specify a Linux directory containing all what you want to have under your DOS C:.
+Copy your IO.SYS, MSDOS.SYS or equivalent to that directory (e.g. DOSEMU_LIB_DIR/bootdir), set
           $_hdimage = "bootdir"

    and up it goes.
 Alternatively you can specify an absolute path such as